manassehgitau/IoT-Application-Developer-Roadmap/README.md

-## IoT Application Developer 🛜
+# IoT Application Developer 🛜
-The roadmap is structured as follows
-- General Skills
-- custom roadmap for MERN and django
-- Projects (suggested)

----

-### 🤹🏿‍♂️ Introduction
+## 🤹🏿‍♂️ Introduction
 For you to become an iot application developer you have to wear a lot of hats and be knowledgeable in a lot of things .

 You should not think that you have to expert at all of these but at least have some idea on how to work with the following: